Prepare for your Interview

 Prior to attending an interview, it is highly recommended that you review the job description, underline all the key requirements for the role including qualifications, work experiences, skills needed to do the job effectively.
 Then come up with at least 2 to 3 questions you could be asked on each area together with your examples that prove to the interviewer that you have the necessary level of experience to do the job.
-When preparing your examples, write a few out in the STAR format below, which will help you to get used to structuring your answers in a clear and logical way required during the interview.
-Also you can draw on the examples from across the 3 areas of your CV – academic, work experiences (paid/unpaid, relevant/non-relevant work), hobbies and interests – all your experiences are valuable.
+When preparing your examples, write a few out in the STAR format below, which will help you to get used to structure your answers in a clear and logical way required during the interview.
+Also, you can draw on the examples from across the 3 areas of your CV – academic, work experiences (paid/unpaid, relevant/non-relevant work), hobbies and interests – all your experiences are valuable.
 Remember to use positive examples that highlight YOUR strengths and achievements.
-I contributed to the team by…… My initiative was taken on broad by the employer…..
+I contributed to the team by…… My initiative was taken on board by the employer…..

 - Situation (describe the context of the example)

 - Task (explain what you had to do/what issue you faced)